wavila88/trueNorth-infraestructure/README.md

-# Welcome to your CDK TypeScript project for lite-thinking
+# Welcome to your CDK TypeScript project for TRUENORTH-APP

 In this project we're creating infraestructure for aws with following: